 - Some models utilize statistics, some utilize physics formulas, some utilize a combination of both.

 - Some models perform best with weaker systems, others perform best with well-developed, purely tropical systems.

 - The spread of the various model solutions can give a sense of the uncertainty associated with a particular storm track.
 However, some of the models are interrelated as they share the same initial analyses or the same global forecast fields.
-Therefore, clustering of model solutions does not necessarily indicate truely independent agreement.
+Therefore, clustering of model solutions does not necessarily indicate truly independent agreement.

 - Poor model analyses of initial conditions can lead to even worse model solutions.